British home front during World War II: Planning the welfare state

 The common experience of wartime hardships created a new consensus for a post-war welfare state, including universal social security, a free national health service, improved secondary education, expanded housing, and family allowances.
 The success of the wartime government in providing new services, such as hospitals and school lunches, and the prevailing egalitarian spirit contributed to widespread support for an enlarged welfare state, supported by all major parties.
 Welfare conditions, particularly regarding food, improved during the war as the government imposed rationing and subsidised food prices.
 However, housing conditions worsened due to bombing, and clothing was in short supply.
 Equality increased dramatically as incomes declined sharply for the wealthy and white-collar workers due to soaring taxes, while blue-collar workers benefited from rationing and price controls.

 People demanded an expansion of the welfare state as a reward for their wartime sacrifices.
-The Labour Party took the initiative, but the Conservatives led the Education Act of 1944, which made major improvements in secondary schools in England and Wales.
+The Labour Party took the initiative, but the Conservatives led the Education Act 1944, which made major improvements in secondary schools in England and Wales.
 Historians consider it a "triumph for progressive reform," and it became a core element of the Post-war consensus supported by all major parties.

 William Beveridge of the Liberal Party declared war on the five "giant evils" of Want, Disease, Ignorance, Squalor, and Idleness.
 He recommended systematising and universalising various income maintenance services.
 Unemployment and sickness benefits were to be universal, with new benefits for maternity.
 The old-age pension system would be revised and expanded, requiring retirement.
 A full-scale National Health Service would provide free medical care for everyone.
 All major parties endorsed these principles, largely put into effect when peace returned.

 Planning for postwar housing began in 1941.
 Conservatives argued that wider ownership of property would give people a real economic stake in society.
 After 1945, expanding ownership became the signature Conservative issue, while Labour still deprecated private ownership.
 All parties wanted to stimulate the construction industry.
 The consensus policy was that local authorities would lead during the transitional period, but in the longer run, most new building would be left to the private sector.
 Local government would concentrate on slum clearance and provision for the least well off.
 Financial stringencies in the late 1940s postponed the ideal plan into the 1950s.